GuidanceMantras/GuidanceMantras/README.md

 - Learn to handle money from small at 1 Rs to big 1 cr and more
 - Learn to handle money in tough and easy situation
 - It is your responsibility to save you money, not others, always remember
+- One has to be very strict and conditional with money

 ### Budgeting
 - Will be added later